thicklizzy/thicklizzy/README.md

 ## Hi there 👋

 This is the readme file for thicklizzys website.
+Check it out to stay updated with everything thicklizzy!

 https://thicklizzy.github.io/thicklizzy/
 <!--